Pylons/pyramid_cookbook/docs/templates/customrendererxlsx.rst

 .. code-block:: python

     def get_header(system, value):
-        # value is the dictionaty returned from the view
+        # value is the dictionary returned from the view
         # request = system["request"]
         # context = system["context"]
         return ["Row number", "A number", "A string"]